Svetixbot/explore-scala-check/README.md

 }
 ```

-> This is something we all comfortable with.
+> This is something we are all comfortable with.
 This is how we started to learn about TDD.
 > We start from the most simple test case and build up on it by providing more and more examples:
 > `0 + 0` must be `0`, `1 + 0` must be `1`, `2 + 2` must be `4`